pascalgn/automerge-action/README.md

   The default is `10000` (10 seconds) and setting it to `0` disables sleeping between retries.

-  If some cases (travis ci for example), this action can also be triggered by the successful completion of checks (i.e. builds) via the `check_suites_run` statement in the `automerge.yml`.
-In that case you can safely set this to `0`.

 - `MERGE_DELETE_BRANCH`: Automatic deletion of branches does not work for all repositories.
 Set this option to `true` to automatically delete branches after they have been merged.